CommonRoad/commonroad-autoware-interface/README.md

 * _**Option 2:**_
 `rocker --nvidia --x11 --user --volume $HOME/workspace/autoware:$HOME/autoware --volume $HOME/workspace/workspace:$HOME/workspace -- gitlab.lrz.de:5005/av2.0/commonroad/commonroad-autoware-interface:autoware-universe`

+> If this is failed with `Failed to build detector image`, you have to go to run [autoware universe update](#autowareuniverse-update) without pulling the latest changes.

 Setup the autoware repository in the container (only if first time setup):
    - `sudo apt update`
    - `cd ~/autoware`